-Mt Washington Cog Railroad steam engine Agiococook 3.
-After a great tour. we returned to the Base Station.
-A special thank you to the Mt Washington Cog Railroad shop crew for a fantastic tour.
+After a great tour, Robin and I returned to the Base Station.
+A special thank you to the Mount Washington Cog Railroad shop crew for a fantastic tour.

-Another Photo Runby as the train pulled into the Base Station.
+Another photo runby as our train arrived at the Base Station.

-The steam engine is almost ready to take us up to the summit and back this great morning.
+The steam engine was almost ready to take us up to the summit and back this great morning.

-The clouds have descended down the mountain to the Base Station.
+Clouds had descended down the mountain to Base Station.

 |Click here for Part 2 of this story|